Privacy Act Requests

 - if access is refused, giving written notice that (1) the personal information does not exist, or (2) the specific provision of the Privacy Act on which the refusal was based or the provision on which a refusal could reasonably be expected to be based if the information existed, and shall state that the individual who made the request has the right to make a complaint to the Privacy Commissioner of Canada about the refusal.

-- Access to personal information in the control of PSP Investments shall be subject to the permissive and mandatory exemptions set out in the Privacy Act.
+iii.
+Access to personal information in the control of PSP Investments shall be subject to the permissive and mandatory exemptions set out in the Privacy Act.
 Under the guidance of the ATIP Coordinator, all requested personal information shall be reviewed for the purpose of identifying and severing any portions excluded from the Privacy Act or which must be exempted, and for making a decision concerning disclosure of personal information which may be exempted, and which review shall include all consultations with other government departments as required by Treasury Board policy.
 Exemptions will be cited on the records unless doing so would reveal the exempted information or cause the injury upon which the exemption is based.

-- Before providing access to personal information, PSP Investments shall require the requesting individual to provide adequate identification.
+iv.
+Prior to providing access to personal information, PSP Investments shall require the requesting individual to provide adequate identification.
 PSP Investments may require the individual to present him/herself in person for identification purposes.

-- If access is to be provided, PSP Investments shall:
+v.
+If access is to be provided, PSP Investments shall:

 - permit the individual to examine the information by providing reasonable facilities for the examination and setting a time for the examination convenient for both PSP Investments and the individual, or